drlight-code/RHaPSODIES/README.md

 ## License

-The work is licensed under the GNU General Public License.
-See LICENSE.
+The work is licensed under the GNU General Public License Version 3, see LICENSE.

+*PLEASE NOTE:* As of now, the SkinClassifierRedMatter* classes use code which is licensed under CPOL (Code Project Open License, http://www.codeproject.com/info/cpol10.aspx) which is *not* compatible with the GPL.
+Before this project can be deployed in application or library form, we need to factor out the RedMatter code in it's own library which will then be dynamically linked!

 ## Contact